csouder-ops/spotify-flatmix/README.md

 2. **Create a Spotify app**

   - Visit [Spotify for Developers](https://developer.spotify.com/dashboard) and create an app.
-   - Add `http://localhost:3000/callback` as a redirect URI.
+  - Add `http://127.0.0.1:3000/callback` as a redirect URI (Spotify now requires the numeric loopback address).
    - Note the Client ID and Client Secret.

 3. **Configure environment**